- Customer support

 Jay Ivey, an analyst at Software Advice, a company that evaluates customer service systems, says that customer service tone of voice over email, chat or any other textual content is conveyed solely through language—i.e., diction, syntax, words, punctuation in writing—not through the speaker’s tone-of-voice or body language.

-How does tone of voice affect customer service?
+Why tone of voice matters in customer service

 Customers can be just as sensitive to attitudes conveyed in writing through words and textual communication channels as they would be through verbal ones.
 It’s important for your customer support staff to understand how subtle differences in words or punctuation can change the tone of their content, and how to decide which tone is best based on the listener’s emotional state and expectations.